 Public Rights of Way

-Within 6 months of the start of construction (excluding strip out/refurbishment) details and specifications of the following footpath improvements shall be submitted.
+Prior to occupation of any dwelling a scheme of footpath improvements shall be submitted to and approved in writing by the local planning authority.
+The scheme shall include:

 AE113 between Olantigh Road and footpath AE110 through the site be widened and upgraded with a new bound surface.